-Evaluation Activities in Stockton Through June 2022
+Evaluation Activities in Stockton Through June 2023

-In the months after grant execution, the LCI evaluation team worked with Stockton Rising project partners to operationalize indicator tracking protocols.
-Specifically, the LCI evaluation team developed reporting forms to streamline tracking activities and trained project partners on how to use those forms.
-On an annual basis, project partners will complete and submit indicator reporting forms to the LCI evaluation team.
+With respect to output indicators, the LCI evaluation team successfully collected data from Stockton Rising partners through the end of June 2023.
+To do so, the LCI evaluation team developed reporting forms to streamline tracking activities and trained project partners on how to use those forms.
+On an annual basis, project partners complete and submit indicator reporting forms to the LCI evaluation team.
 Each submission reflects the project partner's activities during the previous fiscal year.
 Many of the key accomplishments described in this document are pulled directly from the reporting forms submitted by Stockton Rising project partners.